 - We wash the forklift thoroughly to clear out debris and any remaining fluids.

-- Following the wash, we completely dismantle the forklift, converting it into scrap metal.
+- Following the wash, we completely dismantle the forklift, piece by piece, converting it into a collection of loose/scrap metal.

-- We send the scrap metal off for melting down.
+- We send the metal off to an industrial recycler for melting down.
 100% of the metal is recycled.

 - We either recycle all hazardous materials, or dispose of them safely.

 This process does cost us, both in time and fees.
-We perform the service because it’s necessary.
+That's okay though...we perform the service because it’s necessary.
 You, our customers, need a safe & reliable place to send your retired forklifts.
+The result is more material available to build electronics, vehicles, even more forklifts.
 That’s why we do it.

 Why Recycling is the Best Option for End-of-Life Forklifts